 - A Turnaround in the Turnaround Industry

 Jeffrey A. Wurst is a senior partner at Ruskin Moscou Faltischek, where he is the chair of the firm’s Financial Services, Banking & Bankruptcy Department.
 He is a Fellow of the American College of Commercial Finance Lawyers, is AV rated and listed amongst Super Lawyers and is a Panelist on the American Arbitration Association National Roster of Arbitrators.

 Mr. Wurst is regularly called upon by secured lenders to represent them when their commercial borrowers seek protection under Chapter 11 of the Bankruptcy Code.
 He has long been recognized both for his skill in obtaining orders favorable to lenders authorizing debtors-in-possession to borrow money on a secured basis, and his tenacity in achieving favorable results for lenders in situations where there is a contested claim for use of cash collateral.
-Mr. Wurst is also well-versed in the representation of clients who are acquiring the assets or the stock of companies in bankruptcy and is often called upon to represent the interests of commercial landlords in bankruptcy matters.
+Mr. Wurst is also well-versed in the representation of clients who are acquiring the assets or the stock of companies in bankruptcy and is often called upon to represent the interest of commercial landlords in bankruptcy matters.

 Back to Directory